FabianDutraSilva/BaSP-A2022-Etapa-1/README.md

 Javascript exercises to practice basic concepts.
 ### Week-06
 Add login and sign up pages reusing css format, and use javascript to make form validations.
+### Week-07
+Login and SignUp httpRequest to an existent server.
+### Week-08
+Create a localhost with nodejs.

 ## Authors
 [Fabián Dutra](https://github.com/FabianDutraSilva)